wklumpen/ghn-r5py-workshop/README.md

     python
     >>> import r5py

+This might take a little while if it's the first time you're importing as r5py needs to download a file.
 If you see no errors, you can exit the Python interpreter with `exit()` and you're good to go.

+### 4. Launch Jupyter Lab
-To work with the notebooks launch JupyterLab:
+To work with the notebooks and to follow along in the workshop launch JupyterLab with the command:

     python -m jupyter-lab